 - (1) There is no minimum or maximum offering.
-The Trust will offer an unlimited number of Units on a continuous basis. - (2) A portion of the available funds may be used by the Trust for payments to Related Parties, including to the Asset Manager, the Investment Advisor, the Loan Servicer, Centurion REOT, and to Centurion Apartment REIT.
-See "Item 8: Risk Factors Potential Conflicts of Interest" and "Item 2: Business of Centurion Financial Trust 2.1 Structure".
+The Trust will offer an unlimited number of Units on a continuous basis. - (2) A portion of the available funds may be used by the Trust for payments to Related Parties, including to the Asset Manager, the Property Manager, the Mortgage Manager, the Mortgage Servicer Centurion REOT, and to Centurion Apartment REIT.
+See "Item 8: Risk Factors Potential Conflicts of Interest" and "Item 2: Business of Centurion Real Estate Opportunities Trust 2.1 Structure".

-1.3 Reallocation
+1.3.
+Reallocation